Letter [Carbon copy] from H. W. Henze to W. H. Auden/C. Kallman, August 6, 1964

 is to say eighty-one minutes.
 If you consider the

-whole work written allegro vivace, a nd consider the
+whole work written allegro vivace, and consider the

 sung line one and a half times longer than it was when